HiroNewf/OSINT-Challenges/README.md

 ## Challenge #4 - Location OSINT
-What are the exact cordinates (to the seventh decimal place) where this photo was taken?
+What are the exact coordinates (to the seventh decimal place) where this photo was taken?
 ![image](https://github.com/user-attachments/assets/3b34a0ed-1ece-4950-8be4-282865e1c3e7)

 **Answer:**